polterguy/polterguy.github.io/documentation/magic.lambda.guid/index.md

-# Handling Guids from Hyperlambda
+# magic.lambda.guid

-This project allows you to generate a new (random) Guid
+This project allows you to generate a new (random) Guid, and contains the following slot.

 * __[guid.new]__ - Returns a new Guid to you

-Example of usage in Hyperlambda.
+## How to use [guid.new]

+This slot creates a new random GUID for you, or a globally unique identifier.
+Example of usage can be found below.

 ```
 guid.new